 Even though you can’t e-file a prior year return anymore, you can still prepare it online with PriorTax.
 Other companies, such as TurboTax, don’t allow you to prepare a return from a previous year online.
 They make you purchase prior year software and install it on your computer.

 Get started on your late tax return right away.
-And for the current tax season be sure to file while e-file is still open.
 It’s faster, safer, easier, greener, and more accurate than paper filing.

 Photo via JD Hancock on Flickr.